martinthomson/quic-tls/draft-thomson-quic-tls.md

 TLS handshake.

 Any timestamps present in `ACK` frames MUST be ignored rather than causing a fatal error.
-Timestamps MAY be saved and used once the TLS handshake completes successfully.
+Timestamps on protected frames MAY be saved and used once the TLS handshake completes successfully.

 An endpoint MUST save the last protected `WINDOW_UPDATE` frame it receives for each stream and apply the values once the TLS handshake completes.